3D scanning and 3D printing for museums and archeology

 Capturing an entire archaeological site with a 3D scanner

 Archaeological sites are often found under construction sites and their exploration can stop or slow down the construction project.
 Therefore, archaeologists only have a limited time to lead searches in those excavation sites.
 Professional 3D scanners with a large scanning area (sometimes equipped with a GPS for higher precision) allow archaeologists to capture a full site in 3D and obtain a 3D model of the excavation site.
-It is thus is easier to visualize locations of archaeological remains and optimize the excavation site searches.
+It is thus easier to visualize locations of archaeological remains and optimize the excavation site searches.

 High-precision historical research with 3D scanners